hetznercloud/csi-driver/README.md

 ## Getting Started

+### :stop_sign: There is a known bug in `v2.0.0` and we ask you to install `v1.6.0` instead for the moment.
+You can find the  installation guide for `v1.6.0` [here](https://github.com/hetznercloud/csi-driver/tree/v1.6.0).
+Details about the bug can be found in issue [#330](https://github.com/hetznercloud/csi-driver/issues/333). :stop_sign:

 1. Create a read+write API token in the [Hetzner Cloud Console](https://console.hetzner.cloud/).

 2. Create a secret containing the token: